a-ct-seal/sales_forecast/README.md

 |Boosting & random forest|15.669|2.117|
 |Boosting & kNN|15.615|2.082

-The best model turned out to be the blending of boosting from the CatBoost library and knn from sklearn.
+The best model turned out to be the blending of boosting from the CatBoost library and kNN from sklearn.
 Further, as an addition, a GUI was implemented for this model using the tkinter library.
-The GUI code is presented in the prediction_model.py and gui.py files.
+The GUI code can be seen in the prediction_model.py and gui.py files.

 You can find more information in Course_work.pdf.